shayandavoodii/CepstralCoefficients.jl/README.md

     using CepstralCoefficients
     ```

-Afterward, one should use the [`cc`](https://github.com/shayandavoodii/TimeSeries-Cepstral-Clustering/blob/main/src/CepstralClustering.jl#L18-L44) function as the primary function of the implementation.
+Afterward, one should use the [`cc`](https://github.com/shayandavoodii/CepstralCoefficients.jl/blob/main/src/CepstralCoefficients.jl#L15-L96) function as the primary function of the implementation.
 The function above calculates the first `n` number of cepstral coefficients according to the given time series.
-The following methods for calculating the coefficients are available so far:

-- Auto-Regressive Cepstral Coefficients
-- Real Cepstral Coefficients

-The former method can be employed by passing the `ARCepstral` type as the first argument to the `cc` function, and the latter can be utilized by passing the `RealCepstral` type instead.

-## Example
+### Example

 A sequence of time series is required to test the implementation.
 In this case, the following assets are used: `["MSFT", "AAPL", "GOOG", "AMZN", "FB", "TSLA", "NVDA", "INTC", "CSCO", "ADBE"]`.
 In this example, the first 5 cepstral coefficients are calculated.
 The lag of the $AR$ process is set to be `3`.

-### Fetch data
+#### Fetch data

 ```julia
 using YFinance